 There’s no doubt that music stirs our emotions.
 There’s nothing wrong with that!
-In Psalm 108:1, David declares, “My heart is steadfast, O God; I will sing and make music with all my soul” (your “soul” is your mind, will, and emotions).
+In Psalm 108:1, David declares, “My heart is steadfast, O God; I will sing and make music with all my soul."
 When Mary was declared “blessed” by Elizabeth for bearing the Messiah in her womb, she sang out, “My soul magnifies the Lord, and my spirit has rejoiced in God my Savior!”

 Music is meant to stir the emotions and also to have an effect on the spiritual realm (I’ll write about this more in my next blog post).
 God wants to touch our emotions!
 Nevertheless, we’ve separated prophecy from music.
 Why?
 Perhaps because it’s practical—in a large church gathering, it’s not easy for an individual to be heard above our loud stage shows.

 In the Bible, however, music and prophecy were often interwoven.
 While it may not be practical for the average Christian to prophesy this way in a big church service, it shouldn’t stop musicians and singers from practicing it at all!